 See what’s new this week at the Danville Public Library at:

-There are four new bestsellers, one new children’s book, and seven other new books.
+There are three new bestsellers, eight new movies, three new music CDs, three new children’s books, and 34 other new books.

 Review by Jessica A.